cloudify-cosmo/docs.getcloudify.org/content/developer/blueprints/how-to-scale-blueprint.md

 We will now build, from scratch, a simple system which is capable of scaling on AWS.
 Our system will consist of a number of instances under a single load balancer.

-We start out by importing the tosca definitions file and corresponding cloudify types definitions file.
+We start out by importing the tosca definitions file and corresponding {{< param product_name >}} types definitions file.

 {{< highlight  yaml >}}
 tosca_definitions_version: cloudify_dsl_1_3